 Passes the litmus test suite.

-- Open architecture allows to write custom providers (i.e. storage, locking, authentication, virtual file systems, …).
+Open architecture allows to Writing Custom Providers (i.e. storage, locking, authentication, virtual file systems, …).

-Release 3.0 is pretty new and introduces some refactorings and breaking changes.
+Release 4.0 introduces some refactorings and breaking changes.

 Releases are hosted on PyPI.
 Install WsgiDAV (and a server) like:

 MS Windows users that only need the command line interface may prefer the MSI installer or install using the Windows Package Manager: